 Teen Wolf: Several characters in season two — Scott can now beat the crap out of two betas at once without breaking a sweat; Derek goes from being a pretty badass Beta werewolf to being THE badass Alpha.
 Allison gets trained by her hunter family and transforms from helpless little girl to badass with a bow.

 Torchwood: Any member.
 None of the primary characters (except for Jack, and if you count flashbacks, perhaps Ianto) started off as badasses.
 Owen was a doctor, Toshiko was a mild-mannered scientist, and Gwen was a police constable, whose job mostly consisted of making coffee, cordoning off crime scenes, and breaking up bar fights.
-As a PC, she wasn't even issued a gun.
+As a PC, she wasn't even issued a gun (in the UK, only specially trained firearms officers are allowed to carry).
 By series 3, Gwen is firing at government agents and, in series 4, takes out a helicopter with a rocket launcher.

 In season 4, Jason is now a full-fledged cop and is shown to be a lot more competent than the sheriff.
 All because his sister disappeared for over a year.